 average forecast credentials receive only small pay raises per year.
 A forecaster with no previous full-time

-meteorology employment can expect a starting salary of between $20,000 and $23,000.
-It is not unusual for a
+meteorology employment can expect a starting salary of between $25,000 and $30,000.
+Salaries will be higher in

-hired.
-The following is a list of four large employers of consulting meteorologists.
+management and senior level positions.
+The following is a list of two large employers of consulting meteorologists.

 For a list of most U.S. consulting companies and meteorologistis, visit the following web site:

 For the AMS online meteorology employment listing, visit the following website:

 Many of the questions I get through the website deal with meteorology jobs, advancement in the

 field of meteorology and advice for education.
 In the rest of this essay I will cover many of the different situations I

 have been asked about as they relate to these issues.

 If you are a student that has not finished high school and are interesting in a career in the meteorology then